learningequality/kolibri-docs/docs/access/android.rst

 *******

 When selecting resources to import to your Android device, keep in mind 2 things:

 * Available storage space.

-Do frequent checks in Settings > Storage on your device to see how much internal space is available to import.
+  Do frequent checks in **Settings > Storage** on your device to see how much internal space is available to import.

-* Data consumption.
+* Mobile data consumption.

   If you need to restrict the usage of your mobile data plan, find an Internet access point or a WiFi network that you can use while importing channels.